-- Sanitary disposal units are available in female and unisex/accessible toilets. - Pupils can access emergency sanitary products from their Heads of Year. - For those experiencing period poverty, free sanitary protection can be accessed from their Heads of Year.
+- Sanitary disposal units are available in female and unisex/accessible toilets. - Pupils can access emergency sanitary products from their Heads of Year at any time. - Products were made available in the school toilets for January 2023 as a trial programme which was reviewed in Easter 2023 in a bid to make them more accessible and combat period poverty.
+Unfortunately these were abused by some students.